NCAR/dset-JSON-to-ISO19139/README.md

 You can probably download either the Python 3 DMG installer or the Python 2.7 DMG installer, but only the 2.7 installer has been tested, so it is the safer choice.

-Once Anaconda is installed, you should be able to run the "virtualenv" command:
+Once Anaconda is installed, you should be able to run the Anaconda equivalent of the "virtualenv" command:

+     conda env create pythondev

+### Install Software in your User Space

+1. Decide where you want the software to reside in your user space.
+You should not need administrative privileges to install.
+You only need read/write privileges in the folder where you want the software to reside.
+2. Open a terminal window and type: cd <install_directory>
-     which virtualenv
+     virtualenv json2iso
+     . ./json2iso/bin/activate